Kembangan MRT station: Details

 Kembangan station is on the EWL with the station code of EW6, situated between Bedok and Eunos station.
-When it opened, it had the station code of E7 before being changed to its current station code in August 2001 as a part of a system-wide campaign to cater to the expanding MRT System.
+Under the New Rail Financing Framework, it is owned by the Land Transport Authority.
+The station had the code E6 at opening and received its current station code in August 2001 as part of a system-wide campaign to cater to the expanding MRT system.
 The station is elevated and like many stations on the initial MRT network, has an island platform configuration.
+As part of the EWL, Eunos is operated by SMRT Trains.
 The station operates around 5:40 am to 12:30 am daily, with train frequencies varying from 2 to 5 minutes.

-As part of the EWL, the station is operated by SMRT Trains.
+Kembangan is a two-story, elevated station.
+The station's concourse, 1 m above ground, has a ticketing office and the electrical and mechanical plant rooms whilst its platforms are 8.5 m above the concourse and are built in the island platform configuration.
+Both floors are column-free, with the platforms intended to give commuters ease of movement.
+The station runs alongside Sims Avenue East and has two exits serving amenities in the area such as Kampong Kembangan Community Club (Kembangan CC), Masjid Kassim, and Bethesda Chapel.
 It is also wheelchair-accessible and has bicycle facilities.
-The station runs alongside Sims Avenue East and has two exits serving amenities in the area such as Kampong Kembangan Community Club (Kembangan CC), Masjid Kassim, and Bethesda Chapel.

-Similar to other EWL stations in the east, Kembangan station has a dome-shaped roof, with The Straits Times comparing it to a caterpillar in one article and a rib cage in another article.
-The design was an attempt by the MRT Corporation (MRTC) to give the stations on the EWL an "attractive look".
+Similar to most Phase IIA stations, Bedok has a dome-shaped roof.
+(Note: The exception is Eunos, which has a traditional Malay-style roof.)
+The roof – which spans 23 m across the platform and tracks – is made of a 7 m high parabolic arched canopy supported by 25 precast concrete ribs at 6.25 m centres, with a 150 mm thick roof slab between the ribs.
+The design was an attempt by the MRT Corporation (MRTC) to give the stations on the EWL an "attractive look", with The Straits Times comparing it to a caterpillar in one article and a rib cage in another article.
 Additionally, as a part of SMRT's heritage-themed artwork showcase Comic Connect, the station features two murals created by students from St. Joseph's Institution.
-The first mural depicts the Our Lady of Perpetual Succor (OLPS) Church and Kembangan CC while the second mural depicts the Masjid Kassim and the Buddhist Union.
+The first mural depicts the Church of Our Lady of Perpetual Succour (OLPS) and Kembangan CC while the second mural depicts Masjid Kassim and the site of the Buddhist Union.
+The creation process took 10 months, with the mural unveiled in February 2024.